 It’s inexpensive and it’s found in a ton of industrial cleaning agents.
 It’s used in jet engines as a degreaser.
 Think your skin is sensitive?
 I wonder why?
 This is one of the most COMMON irritants in skin care and it’s the first ingredient I became aware of as toxic for my body.
 It’s in just about every product in all those cute bottles at TJ Maxx.
 All that pretty packaging contains…. garbage.

 Cheap, effective and in almost everything you buy for your skin and body.
 The most common are butylparaben, methylparaben, and propylparaben.
 From Real Simply.com “In the 1990s, parabens were deemed xenoestrogens―agents that mimic estrogen in the body.
 “Estrogen disruption” has been linked to breast cancer and reproductive issues.
-And in 2004 British cancer researcher Philippa Darbre, Ph.D., found parabens present in malignant breast tumors.”
+And in 2004 British cancer researcher Philippa Darbre, Ph.D., found parabens present in malignant breast tumours.”
 YIKES!
 Here I had been making all these great strides over the years to grow my own food, avoid medications when not needed, eat organic food…. and I’m smearing cancer cream all over my FACE twice a day???
 Oh, and parabens are in FOOD too!
-Yep, last year I found them in my families favorite Mexican tortillas!
+Yep, last year I found them in my families favourite Mexican tortillas!

 It’s everywhere!
 “Fragrance” is a mystery term for who knows what.
 It covers a variety of ingredients.
 Just look at all the bottles in your makeup and skin care… not to mention your fragrant lotions.
 “Fragrance” is a generic term for, how shall I say this?
 God knows what?!
 And it’s linked to allergies, dermatitis, respiratory distress and possible effects on the reproductive system.
-The point I’m trying to make, and I can’t say this enough, is that all these things are hormone distruptors.
+The point I’m trying to make, and I can’t say this enough, is that all these things are hormone disruptors.
 Our beautiful bodies simply don’t know what to do with this garbage.